 PGE said that it still plans to secure a production license for Zloczew.

 Around 20% of Poland's electricity is generated in the Belchatow lignite-fueled power plant.
-If Poland abandons the Zloczew mine, it will have to come up with a replacement for lignite to avoid disruptions in power supplies.Asian Metal Copyright .Asian Metal Copyright One of the options being considered by the government is building a nuclear reactor in the Belchatow area.
+If Poland abandons the Zloczew mine, it will have to come up with a replacement for lignite to avoid disruptions in power supplies.Asian Metal Copyright The project's costs are estimated at between 10 billion and 15 billion zloty $2.Asian Metal Copyright One of the options being considered by the government is building a nuclear reactor in the Belchatow area.

 Copyright © Asian Metal Ltd All rights reserved.